brightonweekes/terraria-armor-optimization-tool/README.md

 This tool helps you find the best possible armor for YOU and condenses hours of researching, caculating, and writing down various armor combinations into mere seconds by calculating and suggesting the best armor combinations currently available.

 # Installation and Usage Instructions
+Heads up!
+This project is currently under development and may not work properly.
+You may still use it through the command line, but the GUI is currently broken.
 Click the green code button and download the zip file.
 Extract the folder.
 To install the necessary dependencies, press Ctrl-Alt-T to open up the terminal and copy the following into it, then press enter:

 ```bash